 To start using this diaper for your child, just attach the lowest button layers to the third layer of buttons.
 It’s pretty straight-forward.
 Leaving them unbuttoned would give you the largest setting possible.

 The inserts are already sewn inside, so you don’t need to do anything.
 If you want to use it as an overnight diaper, you can stash an extra insert for added absorbency.
-I have tried adding in a Charlie Banana insert inside the pocket, and it makes a difference.
+I have tried adding a Charlie Banana insert inside the pocket, and it makes a difference.

 Although it is a pocket diaper as well, it is more of All-In-One type.
 Once it is soaked, you cannot reuse it and must discard it for washing.
 You can at least make use of it for 4-6 hours, depending on your child’s liquid intake.